foxthefox/ioBroker.fritzdect/README.md

 Sometimes the setting of a command for switch or targetTemp does not work.
 Seems a combination of certain FW and fritzBox model.

 ## TODO:
+* DECT100 temperature reading

 ## Changelog
 ### 0.0.11
-* added state OFF/ON for thermostat
+* added mode AUTO/OFF/ON for thermostat (including datapoint lasttarget when going back to AUTO)

 ### 0.0.10
 * change to object oriented interface